beovideskevin/dollarlib/README.md

 In order to run the examples copy the commented code at the top of each file into config.json.
 What passes for documentation is inside the files in the form of comments.

+You might also want to install phpmailer using composer.